disulfidebond/ctakes_processing/README.md

     FileName|CUI|OriginalText|DomainCode|PreferredText|Start|Stop

+Additionally, a [parallelized version](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/process_xmis_parallel.py) of the python-based CUI extraction step is available, with similar usage as shown above.
+The main difference is the parallelized version is intended to process large numbers of files, and by default each worker node will no longer output a flatfile in addition to the final output file.

 ## Step 2: Data Extraction
 This workflow takes as input either a directory of cTAKES output XMI files, or the input medical notes files.
 It uses the python script [note_data_extractor.py](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/note_data_extractor.py) to extract the Document ID, Note Type, Patient ID, Encounter ID, and Note Timestamp.
 The required input arguments are: